tammy-uncc/ITCS6162KDDGroup4/README.md

 Although the random forest classifier model has the limitation of having only orthogonal decision boundaries, it was observed to perform binary classification for whether a given patient had Alzheimer's with the highest accuracy.
 Each model was analyzed with several evaluation criteria where confusion matrices and metrics for precision, recall, and f1-score were evaluated for both the logistic regression model and the random forest classifier model.
 It was observed that the logistic regression had a more balanced confusion matrix for misclassifications and therefore had a more stable and, in one instance, higher recall than the random forest classifier concerning each classification category.

-Additionally, we leveraged the PyCaret module to validate prediction performance on a host of models.
+Additionally, we leveraged the PyCaret module to validate prediction performance on a several other models.
 We performed experiments with the original untreated data (without the Patient ID and Doctor in Charge features), the one hot encoded data, and the one hot encoded data after it was over-sampled to balance the target label.
+A 20% validation set was removed from the data before being balanced and used in the PyCaret module.

-The experiments show that the one-hot encoded and rebalanced data derives the best predictions in terms of accuracy using an Extra trees Classifier.
+The experiments show that the one-hot encoded and rebalanced data derives the best predictions in terms of accuracy using either the Random Forest Classifier or Extra Tees Classifier depending on the run.

-Finally, we redid the RandomForestClassifier using the one-hot encoding.
+Finally, we reran the RandomForestClassifier using the one-hot encoding.
 We also split the data to obtain a test and validation set to use after training.
 In both cases on the test and validation the model performed with an accuracy of 93% (some runs may vary).

 ### Evaluation

 The data seems to show that the strongest predictors were MMSE, Functional Assessment, and ADL.
 This does not mean that lifestyle features do not play a role.
-Diet Quality and its components such as Cholesterol Triglycerides, Diabetes do have some say in the matter.
-However, it seems smokers are not any more likely to be at risk of Alzheimer's than non-smokers.
-Physical Activity, BMI, and Sleep Quality also rated below low showing that they probably have little influence on the prediction.
+Diet Quality and its components such as Cholesterol Triglycerides, Diabetes do have some say in the matter even if it is relatively small.
+It seems smokers are not any more likely to be at risk of Alzheimer's than non-smokers.
+Physical Activity, BMI, and Sleep Quality also rated low, showing that they probably have little influence on the prediction.

-The data may counter other studies and research.
+The data appears to counter other studies and research.
 This is likely due to the quality of the data.
-For one, it is a small dataset and we do not know very much about its source or how and when it was derived.
+For one, it is a small dataset, and we do not know very much about its source or how and when it was derived.
 There are 32 features and the combinations are enormous.
 Much larger than the 2150 record dataset we used for the study.
-Also, this data is a static picture.
-A study like this may perform better with some sort of time series data for a single patient over several years.
+Also, this data is a static picture in time.
+A study like this may perform better with some sort of time series data for many individual patients over several years.
 It would be useful to know what patients were doing to potentially cause or prevent the disease in the future.

 ## Conclusion
 We have decided to work with the Alzheimer's Disease Dataset, which contains health information about 2,149 patients.
 This dataset includes patient demographics, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, diagnosis data, and confidential information.

 Our research question focused on investigating whether lifestyle factors play a role in developing Alzheimer's disease and whether modifying these factors can reduce the risk of getting the disease.

-We dropped some columns, such as PatientID and DoctorInCharge, as they were irrelevant to our research question.
+ The PatientID and DoctorInCharge columns were dropped, as they were irrelevant to our research question.
 We used feature selection with SelectKBest to extract the most relevant features based on their chi-square scores, indicating their importance in predicting Alzheimer's disease.
 We found that four out of six lifestyle factors—BMI, Physical Activity, Diet Quality, and Sleep Quality—are among the top predictors of Alzheimer's disease.

-We implemented two models, Logistic Regression and Random Forest Classifier.
+Several models were implemented, including; Logistic Regression and Random Forest Classifier.
 The Logistic Regression model achieved an overall accuracy of approximately 83%, with the precision of 85% for class 0 and 80% for class 1.
-As for the Random Forest Classifier, it achieved an overall accuracy of around 85%, with the precision of 82% for class 0 and 95% for class 1.
-Although the Random Forest Classifier performed better, both models require further tuning to improve their performance.
+As for the Random Forest Classifier, after rebalancing the data it achieved an overall accuracy of around 93%, with the precision of 93% for class 0 and 94% for class 1 on the validation data.

-The data seems to show that the strongest predictors were MMSE, Functional Assessment, and ADL.
-This does not mean that lifestyle features do not play a role.
-Diet Quality and its components such as Cholesterol Triglycerides, Diabetes do have some say in the matter.
-However, it seems smokers are not any more likely to be at risk of Alzheimer's than non-smokers.
-Physical Activity, BMI, and Sleep Quality also rated below low showing that they probably have little influence on the prediction.
+Using the final optimized data, a best feature analysis was performed to discover which features have the most significant impact on prediction.
+The goal was to determine how much the lifestyle features weigh in on the prediction.
+The result shows that of the six features, only the Diet Quality has any meaningful impact on the outcome and that is even small.

-The data may counter other studies and research.
-This is likely due to the quality of the data.
-For one, it is a small dataset and we do not know very much about its source or how and when it was derived.
-There are 32 features and the combinations are enormous.
-Much larger than the 2150 record dataset we used for the study.
-Also, this data is a static picture.
-A study like this may perform better with some sort of time series data for a single patient over several years.
-It would be useful to know what patients were doing to potentially cause or prevent the disease in the future.
+Ultimately, the data and this study was not able to corroborate that lifestyle changes can alter the outcome of an Alzheimer's disease diagnosis.

 ## Citations